Being a Digital Nomad in Ericeira: Everything you Need To Know

 Coverage starts from around $45/month, and it includes things like emergency medical, travel delays, lost luggage, and even COVID-19 coverage.

-One of the best features?
-You can start your policy after youโve already left your home country.
-Plus, it renews automatically every four weeks, so youโre not stuck paying for a full year upfront.
+One of the best features of SafetyWing is that you can start your policy after you’ve already left your home country.
+It also renews automatically every four weeks, so you’re not stuck paying for a full year upfront.

 Why SafetyWing Works for Digital Nomads